 Initiatives of the Future

 I’m a huge fan of sci-fi movies.
 One reason is that I’m a nerd, but I also really love seeing little glimpses into the future.
 A lot of people have asked me why I chose to work with ecommerce sellers despite my passion for technologies of the future.
 My answer is that ecommerce is one of the most exciting industries where we see technology rapidly altering the landscape.

 The explosion of ecommerce itself is a credit to advanced technology.
 It’s never been easier to start an online retail business.
-For instance, anyone can buy a design on Fiverr for six bucks, upload it to Printful for printing and dropshipping, spend $29 on a Shopify subscription with inventory management software, and within a few hours you’ve got a fully operational, hands-off ecommerce business.
+For instance, anyone can buy a design on Fiverr for six bucks, upload it to Printful for printing and dropshipping, spend $29 on a Shopify subscription, and within a few hours you’ve got a fully operational, hands-off ecommerce business.

 Where does technology stand the capacity to take us next?
 What are some initiatives every ecommerce business owner can explore in the next year?
 Below are three ideas worth exploring.